1) About our department

 2) Organisational structure of the department

-1. In the Department, 13 faculty members (all are certified rheumatologists in JCR) conduct clinical and basic research.
-4 core faculty, 9 young faculty, and 10 fellows are involved in clinical research works and 4 core faculty, 9 young faculty, 2 fellows and 18 post-doctoral PhD course students are involved in basic research works.
+- In the Department, 13 faculty members (all are certified rheumatologists in JCR) conduct clinical and basic research and 18 PhD students are involved in basic research works.
 We manage outpatient clinic (23 booths) and inpatients clinic (45 beds) devoted to all types of rheumatic and autoimmune diseases and musculoskeletal disorders.

-5. Currently 8 international students (5 China, 1 Korea, 1 Kazakhstan, 1 Vietnam) are enrolled in our Ph.D. program in this department.
+- Currently 8 international students (2 China and 6 Vietnam) are enrolled in our Ph.D. program in this department.
 By every year, around 2 have obtained admission as the fully supported initiative students and got a PhD degree of medicine.

 ?